Vedza/NitroSniperGo/README.md

 * Optional Privnote sniper
 * Optional custom status
 * Optional Invite link sniper
-* DM host with custom DM message if giveaway won
+* DM host with custom message if giveaway won
 * Webhook support with good only mode that report only codes applied and giveaways won.
 * Blacklist servers to not join any giveaways on these servers
 * Custom delay to join giveaways, servers and DM giveaways host